 Located in Spagna, Hotel Splendide Royal – Small Luxury Hotels of the is a perfect starting point from which to explore Rome.
 The hotel offers a high standard of service...

 Palazzo Naiadi, The Dedica Anthology, Autograph Collection is located in Piazza della Repubblica, in an impressive white marble building dating back to the 1800s in Rome.
 This luxurious 5-star hotel...

 Located in Rome’s Piazza del Cinquecento, NH Collection Palazzo Cinquecento provides luxury lodging just a few strides from Termini Metro and Train Station.
 There is a free fitness center and...

 In the Monti district of Rome, Roma Luxus Hotel provides free WiFi and stylish facilities.
 The property is located 300 meters from the Roman Forum and also features a bar...

-Located in a building dating back to the 17th century, a 2-minute walk from the Pantheon, Grand Hotel De La Minerve features a rooftop terrace with town views, air-conditioned rooms...
+Located in a building dating back to the 17th century, a 2-minute walk from the Pantheon of Rome, Grand Hotel De La Minerve features a rooftop terrace with town views,...